jogetoss/mandatory-mfa-security-enhanced-directory-manager/README.md

 You can customize this plugin to include additional logic for determining whether the current user is required to activate MFA by modifying the [`loginPostProcessing` method in the `MandatoryMfaUserSecurityImpl` class](https://github.com/jogetoss/mandatory-mfa-security-enhanced-directory-manager/blob/b33df2fc15f93e75153a6abcd52acee8824561f0/src/main/java/org/joget/marketplace/MandatoryMfaUserSecurityImpl.java#L49)

+To setup and configure this plugin, please see the [documentation](https://dev.joget.org/community/display/SANDBOX2/Mandatory+MFA+Security+Enhanced+Directory+Manager).

 # Getting Help

 JogetOSS is a community-led team for open source software related to the [Joget](https://www.joget.org) no-code/low-code application platform.